Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

      let talkFunction=dog.talk;
      talkFunction();//undefined, since the 'this' would be global
-                    //and there is no sound variable attached to global window let boundFunction=talkFunction.bind(dog);//work around == tie the this of talkFunction
+                    //and there is no sound variable attached to global window let boundFunction=talkFunction.bind(dog);
-                                              // to dog,
-     boundFunction()//woof
+                     //work around == tie the this of talkFunction to dog, boundFunction()//woof
 ```
  Another example:

 ```
      let button =document.getElementById("myNiceBtn");
-     button.addEventListener('click',dog.talk);//undefined , since this would be window object,
+     button.addEventListener('click',dog.talk);//undefined , since this
-                                              //instead of dog
+                                              //would be window object, instead of dog
      //solution:button.addEventListener('click',dog.talk.bind(dog))
 ```
 /*****/